-We will respond without delay to every safeguarding concern, which suggests that a child, young person, or adult may have been harmed, working in partnership with the police and social services in any investigation.
+We will respond without delay to every safeguarding concern, which suggests that a child, young person, or adult may have been harmed, working in partnership with the police and West Sussex County Council services in any investigation.

 We will seek to work with anyone who has suffered abuse, developing with them an appropriate ministry of informed pastoral care.